What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 11. How does tyre weight affect riding comfort level?

-.
-Lighter tyres may transmit more vibrations, especially on rough roads whereas stability comfort can be experienced with heavier tyres only due to their capacity to absorb shocks better. .
+Lighter tyres may transmit more vibrations, especially on rough roads, whereas stability and comfort can be experienced with heavier tyres only due to their capacity to absorb shocks better.

 12. How heavier tyres become more durable?